 Another study done by a journal of attention disorders discovered that a combination of omega-6s and 3s reduced ADHD symptoms.

 DHA and EPA are the main components of omega-3s and omega-6s.
-DHA and EPA are crucial when it comes to not only reducing symptoms of ADHD, but supporting your overall health as well.
+They are crucial when it comes to not only reducing symptoms of ADHD, but supporting your overall health as well.

 DHA handles pre- and postnatal brain development, while EPA is more involved in your behavior and mood.
 That’s why you need both of these.